fablab-wue/piTelex/UserlevelChanges.md

-## List of user level relevant changes in branch "testing" compared to master branch
+## List of changes relevant to the user in the  "testing" branch compared to the "master" branch

 ###  New config file parameter `block_ascii`